naufraghi/git-svn-clone-externals/README.md

 `git-svn-clone-externals svn-working-copy dest-dir`

-The main difference between this and other alternative scripts is that this one starts from an svn checkout to discover the externals.
+The main difference between this and other alternative scripts is that this one starts from an svn checkout to discover the externals, so it's faster.

 The package comes with some utility command to manage a nested `git-svn` clone: